andreypopp/xcss/README.md

       ...
     }

-But `@import` can also load modules from different npm packages — `@import "packagename/stylsheet.xcss"`.
-Where `packagename` is a name of package installed from npm.
+The `@import` directive can also load modules from a different npm package — `@import "pkg/style.xcss"` — where `pkg` is a name of a package installed from npm.

 Remember that `@import "some/module"` compiles into `require("some/module")` and so works according to [Node module